Meet me in another world, space and joy.

 -

-Neighbors, past and present, and local residents—did you grow up on his block, or live there now?
+Neighbors, past and present, and local residents

 -